-Being rigorous and transparent about how decisions are taken.

-Supporting Principle:

-Ref How we apply the principles How this is evidenced 4.1 We operate an open and effective process for decision-making.
-We publish key decisions in the Council's Forward Plan.
-Our Council meetings are open to the public with the exception of where confidential or personal matters may be disclosed.
-We publish minutes of all Council meetings on our website.
-Forward Plan 4.2 We have established six Policy & Performance Boards (PPBs) to provide an effective scrutiny function that encourages constructive challenge and enhances the Council's performance.
-4.3 We have put into place arrangements to safeguard Members and employees against conflicts of interest.
-Registers of Interests Registers of Gifts & Hospitality Declarations of personal or prejudicial interests at the start of each meeting in which discussion involve a matter in which a Member has an interest.
-The Monitoring Officer may be approached the advise on conflicts of interest.
-4.4 We have designated the Business Efficiency Board (BEB) as the Council's Audit Committee.
-The Board is independent of the executive and scrutiny functions.
-Its terms of reference are consistent with CIPFA guidance on Audit Committees.
-4.5 We have established effective, transparent and accessible arrangements to deal with complaints.
-Corporate complaints procedure
+Supporting Principle: Being rigorous and transparent about how decisions are taken.
+Ref ef How we apply the principles How this is evidenced 4.1 decisions in the Cour public with the exce and effective process for decision-making.
+We publish key notil's Forward Plan.
+Our Council meetings are open to the eption of where confidential or personal matters may be a minutes of all Council meetings on our website.
+Forward Plan 4.2 d six Policy & Performance Boards (PPBs) to provide an ction that encourages constructive challenge and enhances ance.
+4.3 We have put into plant against conflicts of int ace arrangements to safeguard Members and employees erest.
+Registers of Interests Registers of Gifts &amp; Hospitality Declarations of personal or prejudicial interests at the start of each meeting in which discussions involve a matter in which a Member has an interest.
+The Monitoring Officer may be approached to advise on conflicts of interest.
+4.4 Committee.
+The Boa the Business Efficiency Board (BEB) as the Council's Audit ard is independent of the executive and scrutiny functions. are consistent with CIPFA guidance on Audit Committees.
+4.5 We have established with complaints. effective, transparent and accessible arrangements to deal Corporate complaints procedure

-Ref How we apply the principles Но w this is evidenced 4.6 We have established, and are continuing to develop, sound systems for providing management information for performance measurement and decision-making purposes.
-Performance Management Framework Data Quality Strategy 4.7 We provide decision-makers with information that is fit for purpose.
-This includes ensuring that decision-makers are provided with clear explanations of legal, financial and technical issues and their implications.
-We provide training to Members to ensure that we have a strong basis for quality decision-making. • The executive report template requires information to be provided explaining the legal and financial implications of decisions, as well as implications for each of the corporate priorities. • Advice on financial, legal and technical issues is provided by the s151 Officer, the Monitoring Officer and other officers as required. • Reports are sent to decision-makers with the agenda of meetings on a timely basis. • The Council publishes a Forward Plan listing key decisions to be taken. • Policy is evidence based.
+Supp Supporting Principle: Having and using good-quality information, advice and supporting Principle: Ref How we apply the pr rinciples Но w this is evidenced 4.6 and are continuing to develop, sound systems for providing ation for performance measurement and decision-making • Performance Management Framework Data Quality Strategy 4.7 ensuring that decision financial and technic makers with information that is fit for purpose.
+This includes on-makers are provided with clear explanations of legal, cal issues and their implications.
+We provide training to nat we have a strong basis for quality decision-making. • The executive report template requires information to be provided explaining the legal and financial implications of decisions, as well as implications for each of the corporate priorities. • Advice on financial, legal and technical issues is provided by the s151 Officer, the Monitoring Officer and other officers as required. • Reports are sent to decision-makers with the agenda of meetings on a timely basis. • The Council publishes a Forward Plan listing key decisions to be taken. • Policy is evidence based.
 The Community Strategy and Corporate Plan are based on regularly updated 'State of the Borough' reports, which bring together key facts and statistics with the result of surveys and consultation.
-Strategic needs analyses of Health, the economy and Community Safety have been undertaken. • Member Training Programme.
+Strategic needs analyses of Health, the economy and Community Safety have been undertaken.

+• Member Training Programme.